(305) 628-2424, (866) 438-2964

 This post will be of value to home and business owners looking to maintain their fabric awnings, and thus their investment, and also those charged with maintaining fabric awnings.

-Awning fabric care is an important part of maintaining your awning so it will continue to offer shade and protection from the weather for years.
-Your awning may be a retractable model that retracts into a cassette or is covered by a hood cover to protect it, under an overhang, soffit or eave, or just a tight roll against a wall.
-Others such as fixed awnings are permanently stretched over a frame and exposed to the elements 24-7.
+Cleaning awnings and fabric care are important parts of maintaining your awning so it will continue to offer shade and protection from the weather for years.
+Your awning may be a retractable model that retracts into a cassette or is covered by a hood cover to protect it when attached to a wall with no soffit, fascia, roof, or beam.
+A non-retractable model's fabric is permanently stretched over a frame and always exposed to the elements 24/7, reducing the fabric's longevity, one of the reasons our company specializes in retractable products only.
+For a detailed, side-by-side comparison that shows why retractable is preferred/recommended over fixed/stationary, click here.

-Regardless of the style of awning, you need to regularly clean outdoor fabric awnings.
+Regardless of the style, you need to regularly clean outdoor fabric awnings.
 The canopy experiences temperature extremes and rain.
-It is exposed to airborne pollutants, dirt, grease, bird droppings, insects, leaf tannins and tree pitch, plus other substances which can stain or bleach cloth.
+It is exposed to airborne pollutants, dirt, grease, bird droppings, insects, leaf tannins, and tree pitch, plus other substances that can stain or bleach cloth.
 The rain may wash some off; however, dirt can get into the weave and cause the growth of mold.
 Covers rolled up damp, will most likely lead to fabric mildew, even fixed material may stay damp and develop mildew.
+Knowing how to clean awnings made of canvas and other materials like solution dyed acrylic for example can help to protect their lifespan.

 Awning fabric may be made of synthetic materials like acrylic and vinyl, or from natural materials like cotton, hemp, and linen.
-Not all fabrics are cleaned with the same soaps or techniques, and different materials need to be coated with water-resistant or waterproof and mildew resisting solutions.
-You can hire a professional to maintain and clean your awnings, or do it yourself.
+Not all fabrics are cleaned with the same soaps or techniques, and some materials need to be re-coated with water-resistant or waterproof and mildew-resisting solutions.
+You can hire a professional to do this or do it yourself as long as you follow the fabric manufacturer's cleaning instructions.

-Cleaning your awning can be a fun summer day activity, or there are professional services available that will do it for you.
-There are awning cleaning supplies you can purchase, or you can prepare your own.
-Before you clean a canvas awning (including acrylic or vinyl), always test the awning cleaning solution in an area that isn’t visible to make sure it won’t damage the material
+Washing your awning can be a fun summer day activity, or there are professional services available that will do it for you.
+There are some washing solutions and supplies you can purchase, or you can prepare your own.
+Before you wash an acrylic, canvas, or vinyl residential or commercial awning, test the cleaning solution in an area that isn’t visible to make sure it won’t damage the material.

-Regular cleaning of the topside with a fabric awning cleaner helps to protect the fabric and colors.
-Residential awnings should be cleaned once a year and commercial ones every 4 to 8 weeks depending on their location.
-Some fabrics are small and can fit in a washing machine, but most won’t.
+Awnings made of canvas or fabric should be washed with an appropriate solution that helps to protect the material and colors.
+The frequency of washing may vary, but in general residential awnings should be washed once a year and commercial ones every 4 to 8 weeks depending on their location.
+Some canopies are small and can fit in a washing machine, but most won’t.
 Before washing the awning, sweep off leaves, cobwebs, and other loose dirt.

-Use a mild eco-friendly liquid soap recommended for the type of fabric in your awning – the manufacturer’s instructions often have recommendations.
-A bucket of cold to lukewarm water with dish soap and a soft bristle brush works; a pressure washer set very, very low, or a hose work too.
-Wet the awning.
-Begin at the bottom edge and work up.
+Use a mild eco-friendly liquid soap recommended for the type of fabric in your canopy – the manufacturer’s instructions often have recommendations.
+A bucket of cold to lukewarm water with dish soap and a soft bristle brush works; a pressure washer set very, very low, or a hose works too.
+Wet the awning, then start cleaning at the bottom edge and work up.
 Use sweeping motions with the brush or power washer on a very, very low setting but let the soap work in and lift the dirt out.
 Rinse from the top down, and thoroughly remove the soap and dirt.
 Let the material dry before retracting.
+This is important to protect the fabric from mildewing, as rolled-up wet fabric cannot breathe.

-Clean cooking grease, sunscreen oil, bug sprays, and other chemicals from awnings with mild dish soap mixed with water.
-It should remove it, and then wash and rinse away.
+Cleaning cooking grease, sunscreen oil, bug sprays, and other chemicals can be done with mild dish soap mixed with water.
+This solution should remove the dirt, and then wash and rinse it away.
 If you somehow get automotive grease on natural or acrylic, use acetone to remove it, and then wash and rinse the area well.
 On vinyl, gently scrape or wipe the grease off.
 Blot the area with a dry cloth.
 Use dish soap and gently rub it into the area and then rinse well with warm water.

-If you managed to get some paint on the awning while touching up window frames or other trim, don’t worry; it does clean up.
-Dab oil based paint dry as much as possible.
-Use paint, oil or grease remover on natural and acrylic material, and use an orange based citrus cleaner on vinyl.
-Work it in with a soft brush, and then wash with dish soap and rinse well.
-For water-based (latex) paint use a concentrated drop of liquid soap and work it into the paint, and then rinse thoroughly.
-You may have to do it a second time.
+If you get paint on the fabric while touching up window frames or other trim, don’t worry; it does clean up.
+Dab oil-based paint dry as much as possible, then use paint, oil, or grease remover on natural and acrylic material, and an orange-based citrus cleaner on vinyl.
+Work it in with a soft brush, and then wash it with dish soap and rinse well.
+For water-based (latex) paint use a concentrated drop of liquid soap, work it into the paint, and then rinse thoroughly.
+Repeat if necessary.

-Leaves, fruit from trees, mildew, and algae can all leave stains on fabric awnings.
+Cleaning leaves, fruit from trees, mildew, and algae off of your canopy is important.
 There are tannins and oils in many leaves which can seep into the fabric and may be difficult to remove.
 The sooner the leaves are removed, the better.
 Wash the stain with an organic stain remover; you may want to let it sit on the stain for up to 30 minutes before gently washing and thoroughly rinsing – possibly twice.
 If that doesn’t work, try a solution of ammonia and water or bleach and water.

 Note: Never mix ammonia with bleach as it creates a poisonous chlorine gas.

-For fruit stains use dish soap and 3-6% ammonia mixture in water.
+Cleaning fruit stains off of awnings may be done with a dish soap and 3-6% ammonia mixture in water.
 Rub it in with a soft bristle brush or even your finger.
 Let sit for a couple of minutes, and wash and rinse the area well.
-Mildew requires a ½ cup of bleach mixed with a ¼ cup of dish soap in a gallon of water.
+Mildew requires ½ cup of bleach mixed with ¼ cup of dish soap in a gallon of water.
 Brush the mixture in, then wash and rinse completely.
-Algae stains can be more difficult.
-Mix 6 parts water with 1 part hydrogen peroxide and put in a spray bottle.
-Spray on the stain and let sit for 30 minutes, and then rinse off.
+For algae stains mix 6 parts water with 1 part hydrogen peroxide and put in a spray bottle.
+Spray on the stain, wait 30 minutes, and then rinse off.
 Repeat if necessary.
 To help prevent the return of algae, mix equal parts of vinegar and water, spray it on the fabric, and let it dry.

-Remove tree pitch from acrylic or natural materials with a mixture of turpentine and liquid dish soap.
+Cleaning tree pitch off of acrylic or natural materials can be done with a mixture of turpentine and liquid dish soap.
 To remove sap from vinyl, use a grease remover or rubbing alcohol on a soft cloth.
 Work it gently into the pitch; you want to soften the sap, not spread it around.
 Wash the area with mild soap and water.
 Repeat if necessary – possibly 2 or 3 times depending on how thick the patch of pitch is.

-Bird droppings often have berry juice mixed in.
+Cleaning bird droppings quickly will help keep berry juice – a common component of bird waste – from staining the canopy material.
 Treat the dropping, and then the berry stain if necessary.
 Scrape as much of the excrement off as you can with a plastic spoon.
 Mix dish soap with water in a bowl.
 Wet a soft cloth and dab the area.
 Blot with a dry cloth, and repeat until gone.
 Use a mixture of equal parts ammonia and hydrogen peroxide on stubborn spots.
-Blot with clean water when done, and the dry.
+Blot with clean water when done, and let dry.

 Awning Cleaning Supplies

-There are numerous commercial fabric awning cleaner products available.
+There are numerous commercial cleaning solutions you can buy.
 Some state they are for vinyl and others for acrylic and natural materials.
 There are general cleaning solutions and also specialty products for stains.
-You can purchase awning cleaning supplies or look around your house and make your own.
+You can purchase these supplies or look around your house and make your own.
 Regardless of the cleaner, you will need a soft bristle brush, 2 to 5-gallon pail, several soft cloths, and an empty spray bottle.
 A pressure washer or hose may help too.
 Here are some cleaning product suggestions.

-Dish soap and cold to lukewarm water in a bucket.
+Combine dish soap and cold-to-lukewarm water in a bucket.
 There are many commercial products available from $8 up to $60.

 • Cooking Grease and Sunscreen